 For a while, I tried to optimize the solid-state drive usage, writing as little as possible to it, to make it last longer.
 It really isn’t necessary.
 At $20 a pop, it’s worth it to replace the SSD when it needs to be replaced.
 The hardware is going to be better and more efficient each time.

-If I put an SSD in another tray, and keep a copy of an installable Linux operating system on a USB flash drive, it wouldn’t take more than a couple of hours to make a faulty laptop computer fully functional again.
+If I put an SSD in another tray, and keep a copy of an installable Linux distribution on a USB flash drive, it wouldn’t take more than a couple of hours to make a faulty laptop computer fully functional again.
+Even less time if I keep an up-to-date distribution on the SSD.
 Since solid-state drives now last nearly as long as hard disk drives, my current SSD may last longer than my current laptop computer.